dgpv/ABL_contract_TLAplus_spec/README.md

 run `make pdf` to generate PDF file for the TLA+ specification (you need pdflatex to be in your `PATH` for that)

+## Authors and contributors

+The contract specification is designed by Dmitry Petukhov

+With review and help from Russell O'Connor